renpy/renpy/sphinx/source/other.rst

 SDL
 ----

-These functions let you use the Python ctypes module to call functions in the SDL dll.
+The SDL2 dll can be accessed using `renpy.get_sdl_dll()`.
+This allows the use of SDL2 functions directly.
+However, using them often requires knowledge of the Python ctypes module.

 There are no guarantees as to the version of SDL2 that's included with Ren'Py, including which features will or will not be compiled in.
-These functions may fail on platforms that can otherwise run Ren'Py, and so it's important to check for None before proceeding.
+These functions may fail on platforms that can otherwise run Ren'Py.
+It's important to check for a None value before proceeding.

-.. include:: inc/sdl
+In the following example, the position of the window will be taken from SDL2:

 ::